 See our INVEST EARLY ADVOCACY TOOLKIT to learn how you can help make early childhood investment a priority for Arkansas.

-- There is evidence that more than half the achievement gap found in later school years is already present when children enter kindergarten and this disproportionately affects children living in poverty (Source: Stedron and Shah, Recommendation One, The College Completion Agenda State Policy Guide, College Board Advocacy & Policy Center, 2010).
+- More than half the achievement gap found in later school years is already present when children enter kindergarten, and this disproportionately affects children living in poverty (Source: Stedron and Shah, Recommendation One, The College Completion Agenda State Policy Guide, College Board Advocacy & Policy Center, 2010).

-- Children who attended a pre-K program were 29 percent more likely to graduate from high school than their peers who did not have pre-K (Source: Chicago Longitudinal Study).
+- Children who attend pre-K are far more likely to graduate from high school than their peers who did not attend pre-K.

 - Quality early education leads to college/career-ready students and productive adults.

-- Facing a decline in the number of skilled workers, American business leaders overwhelmingly back public funding for pre-kindergarten for all children to keep the U.S. economy globally competitive, according to a survey by Zogby International.
-More than four-in-five American Business Leaders agree that investments in effective preschool programs for children are important for the long-term success of the U.S. economy and for the U.S. to remain competitive in the global economy (Source: uschamber.com/issues/index/education/education.htm).
+- Facing a decline in the number of skilled workers, American business leaders overwhelmingly back public funding for pre-kindergarten to keep the U.S. economy globally competitive, according to surveys by Zogby International.

-- Art Rolnick and Rob Grunewalk, Minneapolis Federal Reserve Economists argue that in the future any proposed economic development list should have early childhood development at the top.
-The return on investment from early childhood development is extraordinary, resulting in better working public schools, more educated workers and less crime (Source: Millett, Scope View Strategic Advantage, U.S. Quality Early Education: A Global Competitive Imperative, Federal Reserve Bank of Minneapolis: minneapolisfed.org/pubs/fedgaz).
+- Economists recommend that any economic development proposal should have early childhood development at the top.
+The return on investment from early childhood development is extraordinary, resulting in better working public schools, more educated workers, and less crime (Source: Millett, Scope View Strategic Advantage, U.S. Quality Early Education: A Global Competitive Imperative, Federal Reserve Bank of Minneapolis).